"*" indicates required fields

 Jim’s Journey: The Huck Finn Freedom Center is Hannibal’s newest museum.
-This Northeast Missouri's African American history museum is the country’s only memorial to Jim, Huck Finn’s friend and companion in The Adventures of Huckleberry Finn.
+This Northeast Missouri African American history museum is also the country’s only memorial to Jim, Huck Finn’s friend and companion in Adventures of Huckleberry Finn.

-Open June 1st-Labor Day.
+Open June 1st-Labor Day